Travel cost guide

 How to choose

-The Elizabeth Line is the newer, modern alternative.
-While it takes longer (around 30 to 45 minutes), it travels directly through the heart of central London.
-If you are staying near Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, or Canary Wharf, the Elizabeth Line is vastly superior.
-It costs roughly £13.30 (via contactless) and requires zero train changes.
-For travellers with heavy suitcases, avoiding the maze of the London Underground and staying on one direct Elizabeth Line train is the safest and easiest option.
+The Elizabeth line is the modern all-rounder.
+While it takes longer, it travels directly through the heart of central London.
+If you are staying near Bond Street, Tottenham Court Road, Farringdon, Liverpool Street or Canary Wharf, the Elizabeth line is usually the better choice.
+It costs about £15.50 via contactless or Oyster (the fare rose in March 2026 and there is no off-peak rate to Heathrow) and requires zero train changes.
+For travellers with heavy suitcases, staying on one direct Elizabeth line train and avoiding the Underground maze is the easiest option.

-When travelling as a family or a group of three or more, you must do the math on rail tickets versus a private taxi.
-Four walk-up tickets on the Heathrow Express cost £100.
-For that price, you can easily book a private, door-to-door transfer that meets you at arrivals and drops you exactly at your hotel.
-If you book Heathrow Express tickets 90 days in advance, they can drop to £15 each, but these tickets are non-refundable and lock you into a specific day.
+The Piccadilly line is the budget choice: a flat £5.90 contactless fare from central London, but a slow 50 to 60 minutes with luggage on a standard Tube train.
+For a family or a group of three or more, do the maths on rail tickets versus a private car.
+Four walk-up Heathrow Express singles cost over £100; for that money you can often book a private, door-to-door transfer that meets you at arrivals and drops you at your hotel.
+Heathrow Express advance tickets can drop to £10 each if booked 30+ days ahead, but they are non-refundable and lock you to a specific train.

 Practical checks